Observers' Guide to the Civil Service Commission

 Open Meetings of the Commission

-The CSC conducts its business during its annual schedule of eleven monthly meetings.
+The Commission conducts its business during its annual schedule of eleven monthly meetings.
 The Commission does not meet in August.
 Those meetings that are open to the public are webcast in accordance with Executive Order 3 and are held in Albany.
 Official minutes are kept for each open meeting and are available for public inspection.

 Appeals to the Commission